Overview, processes and pricing

 We are very proud that clients we act for have been so satisfied with the quality of our work that their feedback has led to us being consistently ranked as a leading UK law firm in The Legal 500, Chambers and Partners, Who’s Who Legal, The Times Best Law Firms and many other independent legal directories.

 As Home Office and other immigration related costs (IHS etc.) have increased significantly in recent years, we’ve taken steps to ensure that our legal fees remain cost effective for our clients.
 We will always provide a traditional face-to-face London-based service to clients who require it.
-More recently, operating alongside this traditional service, we also have a team of specialists based in our offices in the heart of Sheffield’s thriving digital community who deliver our leading immigration services to clients across the UK and in other countries.
+More recently, operating alongside this traditional service, we also have a team of specialists based in our offices in the heart of Sheffield’s thriving digital community who deliver our leading immigration services to clients across the UK and across the world.

 Our clients are already benefitting from our modern, innovative and flexible approach which means we can deliver excellent results at a lower cost to them than many of our competitors.